Length: 1 day

 This 1-day course builds on the skills and concepts taught in Access - Level 1 and Access - Level 2.
 This course will help students prepare advanced Access features such as database management, advanced form design, packaging a database, encrypting a database, preparing a database for multiple-user access, and more.
 Knowledge of these features separate database professionals from the casual database users or occasional designers.
 The Access - Level 3 Class focuses on managing the database and supporting complex database designs , including import and export of data; using action queries to manage data; creating complex forms and reports; macros and Visual Basic for Applications (VBA); and tools and strategies to manage, distribute, and secure a database.
 This course is the third part of a three-course series that covers the skills needed to perform database design and development in Access.
 For comprehensive certification training, students should complete the Level 1, 2 and 3 courses for Access.

 In this course, you will manage an Access database and add complex database features to improve its usability, efficiency, performance, and security.

-Course Taught With: Access version 365/2019 (Microsoft Windows PC) Software and Courseware
+Course Taught With: Desktop Version of Office version 365/2019 (Microsoft Windows PC) Software and Courseware

 Students taking this course are database administrators or prospective database administrators who have experience working with Microsoft Access for Office 365 and need to learn advanced skills.